 The Merchant Adventurers’ Hall has accumulated many treasures over the centuries: art, artefacts, architecture and the stories of those who have passed through its walls.
 This series seeks to shine a spotlight on the Hall’s incredible collections.

 The 1909 Pageant included 20 reconstructed heraldic banners, which were created by the local artist Walter Winterton.
-These are beautiful examples of heraldic craft guild banners, each painted with the Coats of Arms that were granted to the guilds at various times in the past.
-Hung around the Great hall and Undercroft, many of them show the tools or materials used by the trades ir crafts while others show emblems associated with royalty or with religious fraternities connected to the guilds.
+These are beautiful examples of heraldic craft guild banners, each painted with the coats of arms that were granted to the guilds at various times in the past.
+Hung around the Great Hall and Undercroft, many of them show the tools or materials used by the trades and crafts while others show emblems associated with royalty or with religious fraternities connected to the guilds.

 As well as some well known professions, like the Goldsmiths and Glaziers, the banner also display the arms of other, more obscure bodies like the Curriers (leatherworkers) and the Cordwainers (goatskin workers).
 The banners therefore reflect the varied commerce and history of York and in doing so also reflect the complex, fascinating nature of the Company and the Hall.